Quantum unique ergodicity for magnetic Laplacians on T^2: A magnetic quantization

 Given a symbol $a : \mathbf T^2 \times \mathbf R^2 \to \mathbf C$ which is periodic with respect to the first variable, we formally define the magnetic quantization using the Weyl operators $W_h^B$ by the following formula

 where we denoted by $\mathcal F$ the Fourier transform of the symbol $a(x,\xi)$, namely

 Note that the inverse formula for $\mathcal{F}$ is

+Later on in the arguments, we shall use the short notation $w=(x,\xi)\in T^*\T^2$.
 This definition \eqref{eq.Opa} is analog to the standard Weyl quantization, which correspond to the case $\widehat{B}_0=0$.
 In that case, one can write \eqref{eq.Opa} in terms of the Fourier coefficients of $u$ -- see e.g.~\cite[Appendix]{MaciaRiviere2018}.
 However when $\widehat{B}_0 \neq 0$, $u$ is not periodic and these techniques no longer make sense.
 That is a reason why we work instead with the representation \eqref{eq.Opa}.
 This quantization is the analogue in a periodic setting of the one introduced by Mantoiu and Purice (see \cite{MantoiuPurice2004,IftimieMantoiuPurice2007,HelfferPurice2010, IftimieMantoiuPurice2019} for instance), and we hope that this article opens further potential applications of their formalism to spectral geometry.

 Before studying this quantization for general symbols, let us give a couple of important examples.
 First of all, if $a(x,\xi) = \xi_j$ (for $j=1,2$) then we obtain the magnetic derivative